 Mt.
-Angavokely is situated 22 kilometers east of the capital city of Antananarivo.
-It is one of the last remaining relicts of high-altitude rainforest in all of Madagascar, and is home to over 120 species of rare and endangered orchids.
-The forest is an important watershed for three local communities totaling over 20,000 inhabitants.
+Angavokely, 22 kilometers east of the capital city of Antananarivo, is one of the last remaining bits of high-altitude rainforest in all of Madagascar.
+It is home to over 120 species of rare and endangered orchids.
+The forest is also an important watershed for three local communities totaling over 20,000 inhabitants.